lcsouzamenezes/OpenCatapult/docs/home/start.md

 > Please don't close the first powershell window since it is being used to run the API, which is being used by CLI and Engine.
 To learn more about how opencatapult components relate to each other, please check the following [article](./intro.md#the-components).

-If you want to build the API, CLI, or Engine one by one, for example if you want to install them in separate machines, you can follow the guide [here](../user-guides/build-scripts.md).
+If you want to build the API, Engine, CLI, or Web one by one, for example if you want to install them in separate machines, you can follow the guide [here](../dev-guides/build-scripts.md).

 ### Option 2: Build from source code manually